-As of April 15, 2004, we had outstanding 10,011,801 shares of our Class A Common Stock and no options to purchase additional shares.
+As of June 30, 2004, we had outstanding 10,012,188 shares of our Class A Common Stock and no options to purchase additional shares.
 We have reserved an additional 3,686,400 shares of our Class A Common Stock for issuance under our 2003 stock incentive plan, 313,600 shares for issuance upon exchange of phantom shares that we have issued under our stock incentive plan and 638,776 shares for issuance upon conversion of Class B and Class C Common Stock.
-Immediately after the closing of this offering, we expect to have [] shares of our Class A Common Stock outstanding, assuming no exercise of the underwriters' over-allotment option.
+Immediately after the closing of this offering, we expect to have 15,012,188 shares of our Class A Common Stock outstanding, assuming no exercise of the underwriters' over-allotment option.
 All of the shares sold in this offering will be freely tradable without restriction under the Securities Act of 1933, as amended, or the Securities Act, except for shares purchased by our "affiliates" as that term is defined under the Securities Act.

-The remaining 10,011,801 shares of our Class A Common Stock held by our existing stockholders and any shares issued on conversion of Class B or Class C Common Stock are or would be "restricted" shares as that term is defined in Rule 144 under the Securities Act.
+The remaining 10,012,188 shares of our Class A Common Stock held by our existing stockholders and any shares issued on conversion of Class B or Class C Common Stock are or would be "restricted" shares as that term is defined in Rule 144 under the Securities Act.
 We issued the restricted shares in private transactions in reliance upon exemptions from the registration requirements under the Securities Act.
 Restricted shares may be sold in the public market only after registration under the Securities Act or qualification for an exemption from the registration requirement, such as Rule 144 under the Securities Act, which is described below.
 On April 16, 2004, we filed with the SEC a separate registration statement covering the resale of up to 10,011,801 shares of our existing Class A Common Stock and 638,776 shares of our Class A Common Stock issuable upon conversion of our Class B and Class C Common Stock.
 Once that registration statement is declared effective by the SEC, those shares may be sold by their holders without restriction under the Securities Act at any time and from time to time, except during any suspension period we may declare in accordance with the registration rights agreement.

-Our directors, officers and our other stockholders have entered or will enter into lock-up agreements (some of which appear in the registration rights agreement dated December 19, 2003).
-These lock-up agreements provide that our directors and officers will agree not to offer, sell, contract to sell, grant any option to purchase or otherwise dispose of any of our shares until 180 days after the effective date of this offering.
+Each of our directors and officers have entered or will enter into lock-up agreements.
+These lock-up agreements provide that our directors and officers will agree not to offer, sell, contract to sell, pledge, sell any option or contract to purchase, purchase any option or contract to sell, grant any option for the sale of, or otherwise transfer or dispose of any shares of our Class A Common Stock or any securities convertible into or exercisable or exchangeable for any shares of our Class A Common Stock until 180 days after the closing of this offering.
 These transfer restrictions do not apply to shares of our Class A Common Stock purchased in the secondary market following this offering.
-Friedman, Billings, Ramsey & Co., Inc. may, in its sole discretion and at any time without prior notice, release all or any portion of the shares subject to these lock-up agreements.
+Flagstone Securities, LLC may, in its sole discretion and at any time without prior notice, release all or any portion of the shares subject to these lock-up agreements.